enrip19/cpp_courses/notes/Commands.md

 - Individual elements can be accessed by their position or index
 - First element is at index 0
 - Last elelment is at index size-1
+- [] - no checking to see if you are out of bounds
+- Provides many useful function that do bounds check
+- Elements initialized to zero
+- Very efficient
+- Iteraion (looping) is often used to process

 ## How to use them?
 ```C++